bryanshangguan/OS-Design/project-1/README.md

 ## PART 2

-In order to extract the top N bits from a 32-bit unsigned integer, the most efficient method would be bitwise shift to the right.
+To extract the top N bits from a 32 bit unsigned int, the most efficient method would be bitwise shift to the right.
 The function shifts the input value to the right by 32 - N positions.
-This operation moves the N most significant bits into the least significant positions of the integer.
-The shifted result is then returned.
+This operation moves the N most significant bits into the least significant positions of the int.
+The result is then returned.

-To set a specific bit within the bitmap, two steps are required:
+To set a specific bit within the bitmap:

-1. Find the Bit: First, we find the correct byte within the char array by dividing the bit index by 8 (byte_index = index / 8), since each char holds 8 bits.
-The specific position of the bit within that byte is found by modding the index (bit_offset = index % 8).
+1. Find the Bit: First, find the correct byte within the char array by dividing the bit index by 8.
+The specific position of the bit within that byte is found by modding the index.

 2. Apply a Mask: A mask is created by left shifting the value 1 by the bit_offset.
-This results in a byte that has a 1 only at the target position.
+The result is a byte that has a 1 only at the target position.
 The bitwise OR operator is then used to apply this mask to the byte.
-This sets the desired bit to 1 without changing any other bits in the byte.

 ## PART 3